pydio/pydio-doc-admin-guide/4_setup_workspaces_and_users/2_workspaces_drivers/2_workspaces_accessing_remote_servers.md

 Pydio comes bundled with plugins to accessing remote file-system based servers via various protocols:

+Disclaimer : If you installed Pydio by the linux repository ( apt / yum ), you must install the "pydio-plugin-access.ftp", "pydio-plugin-access.sftp", "pydio-plugin-auth.ftp" packages.

 + **FTP:** use the FTP protocol to access the remote server.
 You can setup the standard FTP parameters (Port, Active / Passive, etc).
 Authentication credentials to be identified on the remote server can be passed in various manners (see below).
 + **Sftp:** implement FTP over SSH.
 This is more stable and more performant than FTP, thus recommended if your server can handle it.
 However, this requires **libssl2** to be installed (**php_ssh2** extension on Windows).
 + **Samba:** Browse files on a server available via the Samba protocol.
 This requires smbclient to be installed on the server (tested on \*nix & windows).
 For linux based servers, access.fs + meta.mount solution should be preferred (using CIFS protocol instead of SMB).